flutter/engine/impeller/docs/standalone_gles.md

 ## Creating the OpenGL ES Context

 Impeller doesn't statically link against OpenGL ES.
-You need to give it a callback the return the appropriate OpenGL ES function for given name.
+You need to give it a callback the returns the appropriate OpenGL ES function for given name.
 With EGL, this can be something as simple as:

 ```c++
 auto resolver = [](const char* name) -> void* {